 The prediction for this morning was light winds and small waves.
 We set an alarm for 5:45 in anticipation of a dawn departure.
 In fact there was no wind and we could see no waves.
 Excellent.
 Except they don’t call Ludington The Foggy City for nothing.
+We could see nothing but fog.
 Fog as far as the eye could see, which was about 50 feet.

 One definitive sign of danger is when a ship the size of a city block is invisible.
 Remember the Badger?
 Here’s the Badger coming in on our first day in town (which seemingly was a year ago).
 Pretty easy to see, which means pretty easy to avoid.
 Now here’s the Badger executing the same clockwise spin this morning, from the same distance.

 No navigation lights visible.
 No deck lights visible.
 The two stern lights are all one can see from just 100 stinking yards away.
 And if we see the Badger’s stern lights from our boat, it means we’ve already been smushed like we smush the spiders on our deck.

 So no way we go, right?
 Even though the weather’s bad the next few days, better to buy a house in Ludington than get smushed like a spider, right?
 Maybe our judgment was clouded by Shannon heading back to college, or maybe the fact that everyone else took off gave us false bravado.
 Regardless, at the first sign of clearing we fired up the radar, turned on every light Misty Pearl could offer, tested the horn, and released the lines.
 Surely it’ll all burn off or blow away soon, right?